 We provide instant gratification.
 We do everything faster than a traditional service.
 We offer some of the fastest rollovers, deposits, and tax processing in the industry—you name it and we’ve optimized it.
 We’re the only service to offer instant deposits.
 We’re the only service to offer five-minute, e-signed rollovers.

 We give you better service.
-Our customer team provides expertise and delight—responding to your needs seven days a week.
+Our customer service team provides expertise and delight.
 We also offer our smarter technology through financial advisors, for those who want more planning, under the Betterment for Advisors brand.

 And we’re just getting started.
 From here, we can see further than ever before:

 - We aim to bring back the comfort of defined benefits, through smart financial engineering and dynamic, personalized, behaviorally responsive advice.
 We want to make decumulation as smooth as accumulation.

 - We aim to give you complete financial peace of mind in five minutes.
 Even on your phone, or however you access us, we’ll get you from “How should I manage my money?” to, “I’m set up with the right goals and I’m on track,” with your accounts funded, in five minutes.